 Everyone must continue to wear a mask when outside of their homes.
 Hence, if you are in campus it will be mandatory to wear a mask.
 The masks should be close-fitting and completely cover the nose and

 would like to remind you that if you are not feeling well, especially if you

-display respiratory symptoms such as runny nose, cough, sore throat or loss of sense of smell, please
+display respiratory symptoms such as fever, cough, sore throat, runny nose or loss of sense of smell, please

-see a doctor and should not come to campus.
+see a doctor and do not come to campus.
 Please inform the doctor of your